couchbase/docker/enterprise/couchbase-server/3.0.3/README.md

 A Couchbase Server Docker container will write all persistent and node-specific data under the directory `/opt/couchbase/var`.
 We recommend mapping this directory to a directory on the host filesystem (using the `-v` option to `docker run`) for the following reasons:

-* Persistence.
-Storing `/opt/couchbase/var` outside the container allows you to delete the container and re-create it later.
+* **Persistence** Storing `/opt/couchbase/var` outside the container allows you to delete the container and re-create it later.
 You can even update to a container running a later point release of Couchbase Server without losing your data.
-* Performance.
-In a standard Docker environment using a union filesystem, leaving `/opt/couchbase/var` "inside" the container will result in some amount of performance degradation.
+* **Performance** In a standard Docker environment using a union filesystem, leaving `/opt/couchbase/var` "inside" the container will result in some amount of performance degradation.

 *SELinux workaround*